 - Newly hired for a Research/Teaching/Administrative Graduate Assistantship

-- Newly eligible for other coverage through an employer
+- Newly eligible for other coverage through an employer and have taken the coverage

 How to add or drop coverage due to a qualifying event: